Fighting fit: when can employers reject a medical certificate?

 Furthermore, all surrounding communications with employees must be clear, courteous and supportive to reduce the risk of successful claims.

 Employers should seek legal advice before rejecting an invalid medical certificate or dismissing an employee on the basis of one provided.

-Macpherson Kelley’s Workplace Relations team have extensive experience advising clients in relation to leave requirements, fitness for work and reducing the risk of potential claims.
+Macpherson Kelley’s Employment, Safety and Migration team have extensive experience advising clients in relation to leave requirements, fitness for work and reducing the risk of potential claims.

-This article was written by Stella Gehrckens, Graduate Lawyer – Workplace Relations.
+This article was written by Stella Gehrckens, Graduate Lawyer – Employment, Safety and Migration.